Ideas-Laboratory/Taurus/README.md

 g.initPivotMDSPosition
 g.initPosition(filename)
 ```
-Taurus implements five graph layout methods:***SM, FDP, LinLog, Maxent, BSM***.
+Taurus implements six graph layout methods:***SM, FDP, LinLog, Maxent, FMMM, BSM***.
 You can use these methods by inputting a graph by calling the corresponding interface.
 ```bash
 SMLayout(g)
 FDPLayout(g)